What destinations can we choose from during our sailing class?

 What happens if there are problem on the boat that require repair and possibly lost time under sail?

 It is unlikely that we would cancel a class but if we cancel a class then students can reschedule or receive a full refund minus the cost of the course materials.

-Full payment is required for ASA106 and ASA108 classes at sign up.
-If a student cancels a ASA106 or ASA108 class then we will refund half of their payment if they cancel 120 days or more prior to the class start date shown on our calendar.
+Full payment is required for ASA108 classes at sign up.
+If a student cancels a ASA108 class then we will refund half of their payment if they cancel 120 days or more prior to the class start date shown on our calendar.
 No refund will be given if a student cancels with less than 120 daysí notice.

 No refunds are given for ASA105 or 107 home studies.